The Neural Tissue Engineering Lab at Rice University

 Heilbronner Lab

 In biology, structure and function are linked.
 Neurons specialize in the communication of information, but each neuron can only interface with a subset of other neurons.
 That structural pattern is called the brain's 'wiring diagram.'
-Using multiple methodologies (tract-tracing, MRI, PS-OCT), Heilbronner Lab works to uncover the wiring diagram of the brain.
+Using multiple methodologies (tract-tracing, MRI, PS-OCT), the Heilbronner Lab works to uncover the wiring diagram of the brain.

 Principal Investigator: Sarah Heilbronner